 $ ldd `which nginx` | grep ssl libssl.so.1.0.0 => /lib/x86_64-linux-gnu/libssl.so.1.0.0 (0x00007f82e62bf000) $ strings /lib/x86_64-linux-gnu/libssl.so.1.0.0 | grep "^OpenSSL " OpenSSL 1.0.1f 6 Jan 2014

-If you have compiled nginx yourself, you may have statically linked the openssl libraries.
-The ldd test will reveal no dependencies on the operating system libssl.so library.
+If you have compiled NGINX yourself, you might have statically linked the OpenSSL libraries.
+In this case the output from

 $ ./objs/nginx -V nginx version: nginx/1.5.11 built by gcc 4.6.3 (Ubuntu/Linaro 4.6.3-1ubuntu5) configure arguments: --with-cc-opt=-I../openssl-1.0.1f/include --with-ld-opt='-L../openssl-1.0.1f -Wl,-Bstatic -lssl -lcrypto -Wl,-Bdynamic -ldl' --with-openssl=../openssl-1.0.1f

-If you are using a vulnerable version of openssl, you will need to recompile NGINX using a fixed version, or recompile OpenSSL using the
+If you are using a vulnerable version of OpenSSL, recompile NGINX with a fixed version, or recompile OpenSSL using the